 Digitising NAPLAN: The transformation of Australia’s national assessment program.

-In 2013, Australia’s education ministers coalesced around the idea that students, being increasingly digitally native, would engage better with standardised tests when delivered in online form, versus traditional pen and paper.
-They understood that the digital delivery of Australia’s national assessment program, NAPLAN, would allow the tests to adapt to each student’s skills and learning maturity in a way that pen and paper couldn’t.
+In 2013, Australia’s education ministers united around the idea that students, being increasingly digitally native, would engage better with standardised tests when delivered online rather than through pen and paper.
+They understood that the digital delivery of Australia’s national assessment program, NAPLAN, would allow the tests to adapt to each student’s skills and learning progress in a way that pen and paper couldn’t.

 Behind the digital transformation journey of NAPLAN